jeffvincent/thoughtsblog/_posts/2012-06-25-Three-Elements-of-Transcendent-Customer-Support.md

 While there is more that goes into support on a daily basis (including a discussion of what tools we use, which could be an article in itself) these principles have helped us grow a business with awesome (and happy) customers.

 Are you someone who would thrive in a support environment?
-Check it - we're hiring a [Customer Champion Apprentice]( "http://wistia.theresumator.com/apply/kfxfXl/Customer-Champion-Apprentice.html" ).
+Check it - we're hiring a [Customer Champion]( "http://wistia.theresumator.com/apply/kfxfXl/Customer-Champion-Apprentice.html" ).

+**Update:** this post has been reproduced even more awesome-ly by the guys over at [Help Scout]( "https://www.helpscout.net/blog/three-elements-of-transcendent-customer-support/" ).